 Pour the cooled ganache over the chocolate cake and ‘encourage’ the ganache over the sides with the back of a spoon.
 Chill the cake for about 20 minutes or just until the ganache is set.
 Transfer the meringue into a piping bag and pipe small peaks onto the ganache to cover the entire surface.
 Using a kitchen blow torch, scorch the meringue until golden.

 Note: The meringue can tend to weep slightly is left to stand for an extended time.
-To safeguard against this, try to do the meringue peaks as close to the time you’d like serve the cake, although the Italian method is relatively safe and should minimise this.
+Pipe the meringue just before you plan to serve the cake.